GSA/piv-guides/_networkconfig/10_ama.md

 permalink: networkconfig/ama/
 ---

-When a user authenticates and you've enabled single-sign-on to applications inside your network domain, you may need to know what type of authenticator a user used:
+When a user authenticates to the network and you've enabled single-sign-on to applications inside your network domain, you need to know what type of authenticator was used:

 - A username and password,
 - A PIV credential, or